 This light, healthy spring time recipe is one that I have long been meaning to share.
-Far better then an old pasta dish and no need for any fancy gadgets.
+Far better then an old pasta dish and no need for any fancy gadgets like supply chain efficiency.
 A spiraliser?! perlease… all you need is a speed peeler and a little bit of arm power.

 It is also a dish so quick to make I am practically breathless writing it…